08/forms/README.md

 * fields - Object literal containing the field objects passed to the create function

-#### form.handle(req, callbacks)
-Inspects a request or object literal and binds any data to the correct fields.

-#### form.bind(data)
-Binds data to correct fields, returning a new bound form object.

 #### form.toHTML(iterator)
 Runs toHTML on each field returning the result.
 If an iterator is specified, it is called for each field with the field name and object as its arguments, the iterator's results are concatenated to create the HTML output, allowing for highly customised markup.

-### Bound Form object

-TODO: not accurate atm.

-Contains the same methods as the unbound form, plus:

-#### Attributes

-* data - Object containing all the parsed data keyed by field name
-* fields - Object literal containing the field objects passed to the create function

-#### form.validate(callback)
-Calls validate on each field in the bound form and returns the resulting form object to the callback.

 #### form.isValid()
 Checks all fields for an error attribute.
 Returns false if any exist, otherwise returns true.

-#### form.toHTML(iterator)
-Runs toHTML on each field returning the result.
-If an iterator is specified, it is called for each field with the field name and object as its arguments, the iterator's results are concatenated to create the HTML output, allowing for highly customised markup.

 ### Field object